In this article I look at more causes of a noisy washing machine. However, this is part two of a more comprehensive

-A high pitched squealing or harsh noise on spin can be motor bearings where all the grease has worn away or been flushed out if water has got into one (all relatively rare).
-This can be checked for by taking the belt off and running the motor alone.
+A high pitched squealing or harsh noise on spin can be motor bearings.
+This can be caused if all the grease has worn away or been flushed by water from a leak (all relatively rare).
+It’s easy to check for by taking the belt off and running the motor alone.
 If the noise is still there it’s clearly the motor (make sure the pump isn’t making the noise though as that also runs at the same time).
 Motors usually can’t be repaired these days and only come complete – Buy washing machine motor

 Knocking noise on spin

 A knocking noise can be a loose drum (tub) weight or loose motor.
 Check that the motor is fixed tightly to the outer drum and that no drum weight is loose.
-The knocking noise is caused when the tub (or outer drum) shakes about on spin.
-Without washing inside, the tub doesn't move so the noise isn't normally present.
+The knocking noise is caused when the drum shakes about on spin.
+Without laundry inside, the drum hardly moves, so the noise isn't normally present.
 Towels or sheets usually make the noise the loudest.
-Another symptom of a loose tub weight is a lot of grey concrete dust under the washing machine if the weight is crumbling..
+Another symptom of a loose drum weight can be a lot of grey concrete dust under the washing machine if the weight is crumbling..

 Check for a loose drum (tub) weight.
 There are usually at least two.
-One on the top of the tub and or round the front of the outer drum near the door seal or at the bottom of the drum underneath.
-Check by disconnecting the washing machine from the mains and bouncing the tub around by hand to see if it makes a knocking noise that can be located to the drum weight.
+One on the top of the tub (outer drum) and another around the front of the outer drum near the door seal or at the bottom of the drum underneath.
+Check by disconnecting the washing machine from the mains and bouncing the drum around by hand to see if it makes a knocking noise that can be located to the drum weight.

-Warning: Most washing machines have plastic tubs, so over tightening a tub weight bolt can easily shear the bracket resulting in a new tub being required.
-Often, once a tub weight has come loose the plastic tub is damaged anyway, especially if it isn't caught early enough.
+Warning: Most washing machines have plastic outer drums.
+So over tightening a drum weight bolt can easily shear the bracket resulting in a new tub being required.
+Once a drum weight has come loose the plastic tub is often damaged anyway, especially if it isn't caught early enough.
 But if caught early you might get away with tightening it back up.